buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlab.md

 IfcMaterialLayerSetUsage and attached by IfcRelAssociatesMaterial.RelatingMaterial.
 It is accessible by the inverse HasAssociations relationship.
- Multi-layer slabs can be represented by refering to several IfcMaterialLayer's within the IfcMaterialLayerSet that is referenced from th e
+ Multi-layer slabs can be represented by referring to several IfcMaterialLayer's within the IfcMaterialLayerSet that is referenced from th e
 IfcMaterialLayerSetUsage.